Your next steps...

 - Work experience and demonstrable skill acquisition from the integral work placement enhances career opportunities

 Why study Chronic Disease Management?

-There's a need in a range of public health settings - including clinical, healthcare, social care and public health departments - for highly skilled, autonomous and analytical employees that specialise in the prevention, assessment and management of chronic diseases.
+There's a need in a range of health settings - including clinical, healthcare, social care and public health departments - for highly skilled, autonomous and analytical employees that specialise in the prevention, assessment and management of chronic diseases.
 Such employers report that it is currently challenging to find candidates with the experience and skillset needed.
 This degree will produce highly skilled graduates to address this gap.

-This Master's programme is ideal if you're looking to progress your current career and provides the vital skills and experience necessary to embark on a career working with individuals and groups to tackle chronic disease.
+Chronic Disease Management MSc is ideal if you're looking to progress your current career and provides the vital skills and experience necessary to embark on a career working to tackle chronic disease.

 Why St Mary's?

-A work placement is available as part of this programme, allowing you to bridge the gap between theoretical knowledge and hands-on experience.
-This gives you the opportunity to observe and work within a professional environment.
-Working in high level sport or clinical settings will provide you with an insight into the demands of helping people to make lifestyle improvements within a role you may be interested in upon graduating.
+An integrated work placement forms part of this degree, allowing you to bridge the gap between theoretical knowledge and hands-on experience.
+You may be able to undertake this component in your current place of work.
+Working within health settings will provide you with an insight into the demands of helping people to make lifestyle improvements and demonstrate transferable project management and public health skills.

-The degree is underpinned by a detailed understanding of theoretical and practical approaches to behaviour change.
-You will gain an enhanced understanding of lifestyle management and the complex issues faced by those with chronic disease, including nutrition and physical activity to manage and prevent chronic disease.
+The programme is underpinned by a detailed understanding of theoretical and practical approaches to behaviour change.
+You will gain an enhanced understanding of lifestyle management and the complex issues faced by those with chronic disease, including nutrition and physical activity to manage and prevent chronic illness.

-The course has fantastic links with local health, educational, social care and charity organisations through the Centre for Workplace Learning and the University’s own Health and Wellbeing Centre.
+The University has fantastic links with local health, educational, social care and charity organisations through the Centre for Workplace Learning and the University’s own Health and Wellbeing Service.

-The blended learning structure of the degree is suitable for those completing the course alongside existing work commitments and also those wishing to focus solely on their studies.
+The structure of the degree is suitable for those completing the course alongside existing work commitments and also those wishing to focus solely on their studies.